hswolff/github-favorites/README.md

 This was a weekend project that bled into the week.
 Why did it take so long?
 Life got in the way.
 Damn you life!
 Welcome Chrome Extension!

 Hope you enjoy =)

+Version Notes
+====

+1.3 - Little tweakster

+ * Adds (limited) support for international users (thanks @svengiegerich !)
+ * Now searches your entire Bookmarks to decide if a repo has been favorited
+ * Adds a `Title` attribute to Favorite button with the folder the favorite lives in
+ * Code refactor and improvements - more DRY!
+Yay!

+1.0 - Initial Release!

+ * Can favorite repos
+ * Can un-favorite repos
+ * It works :o